loong1325/loong1325.github.io/_teaching/2015-spring-teaching-2.md

 ---
 title: "Principles of Abstract Studies"
 collection: teaching
-type: "Workshop"
+type: "Master degree program"
-permalink: /teaching/2015-spring-teaching-1
+#permalink: /teaching/2015-spring-teaching-1
-venue: "University 1, Department"
+venue: "Notional University of Singapore"
-date: 2015-01-01
+date: 2024
-location: "City, Country"
+#location: "City, Country"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.

-Heading 1
+Abstract Art
 ======

-Heading 2
+Double Positive Equals Negative
 ======

-Heading 3
+"Yeah, right"
 ======